 What sort of homework should you expect?

-First off, if your sex therapist does not give you anything to work on (they may not call it homework per se, but “follow up” or “actions to take before the next appointment”), then find another therapist.
+First off, if your sex therapist does not give you any sex therapy homework exercises (they may not call it homework per se, but “follow up” or “actions to take before the next appointment”), then find another therapist.

 Sex therapy, like all therapy, is not a one-shot deal.
 You do not suddenly get answers for all that ails you in one appointment and leave as a new sex superstar.
 You do have to work on the actions your therapist advises during your appointment.

 To communicate.
 Communication is the number one obstacle between partners.
 Being open and honest can be terribly difficult for one or both partners, and the sex therapist will give you specific questions to open up channels of communication as homework.
 These questions might be the same (or similar to) as these:

 - What do I do in bed that you really like?